I’m gonna use my non-existent psychic powers to predict that you’re here to plan a wicked awesome, Rome 2 day itinerary!

 I can’t promise that any of these things will actually happen to you.
 But, I can pinkie promise that while you’re here, you’ll enjoy the lack of crowds, the awe-inspiring architecture, the crystal blue water, and the whimsical fun of channeling your inner Audrey Hepburn while throwing a coin into the fountain.

 It’s a whopping 8-minute walk to the Spanish Steps, something that I think you can totally handle.
+And if you’re into guided tours, you can always take one of the best Rome wine tours through the area.

 If you don’t want to walk to the Spanish Steps: